ucsb-cs184-f24/team10AlcTracker/team/LEARNING.md

 # Madison's Backround:
 As a 4th year CS major, I have dipped my toes into a lot of different languages.
 Put I primarily work in Python, C++ and Java, with some limited React expierence on the side.
 I am also familear with Agile devlopment from CS148 and CS156.

+# Elijah's Background:

+I am a 4th year CS major with a firm grasp on C++ and Pyhton.
+I also have limited knowledge in backend and frontend development in React.
+I have not worked on mobile development before, and I am hoping to learn as much as possible.